dcowgill/nomad-demo/README.md

 is the same and the only change is in its variables.

 **System doesn't recover if all consul and nomad servers are killed simultaneously.**

+After a complete restart of clusters, consul will not register some services even though the processes are running.
+Stopping and and re-running the relevant nomad job restores the system back to a good state but unfortunately requires downtime.

 `¯\_(ツ)_/¯`